 The table below will help you to self-assess your skills, abilities and competencies and to identify your strengths, weaknesses and areas in need of development.
-This is a necessary step before you can fill out your PDP (Part 2).
 We recommend that you discuss this exercise with your supervisor.
 Start by evaluating your current skills, abilities and competencies in each of the areas listed in column one.
 Follow these steps:

-- A. Rate your current level for each row in the table from 1 to 5, where:

-- i.
-5 = highly proficient

-- ii.
-4 = proficient

-- iii.
-3 = adequate

-- iv.
-2 = you have some knowledge/experience

-- v.
-1 = you have no knowledge/experience.

-- b.
-Write down your current level in column 2.

-- B. After you have assessed your current level, identify which skills/abilities/competencies are important for the completion of your PhD and for your professional development.
-Note that not all of the skills/abilities/competencies are equally important for all PhD researchers, depending on your discipline, project and career aspirations.
+- 1) Rate your current level for each skill/ability/competency from 1 to 5, where: 5 = highly proficient, 4 = proficient, 3 = adequate, 2 = you have some knowledge/experience and 1 = you have no knowledge/experience.
+Write down your current level in column 2. - 2) After you have assessed your current level, identify which skills/abilities/competencies are important for the completion of your PhD and for your professional development.
+Note that not all skills/abilities/competencies will be equally important for all PhD researchers, depending on your discipline, project and career aspirations.
 Are you sufficiently proficient in all areas that are important to you and your project?
-Fill out the third column (Action/Training Needed) to indicate where you want to develop a specific skill/ability/competency.

-- C. If an action/training is required, when should such action/training take place?
-Fill out column 4 When accordingly.
+Fill out the third column (Action/Training Needed) to indicate where you need to work on a specific skill/ability/competency. - 3) If an action/training is required, in what semester(s) in your PhD should such action/training take place (e.g. year 1, semester 2 etc.)?
+Fill out column 4 accordingly.